How do I set up two-step verification for my Sprout account?

 After you've saved your backup codes, click Done to complete the Two-Step Verification setup.

-Once Two-Step Verification is configured, any time you try to log in to Sprout Social on the web or on mobile, you will be prompted for a verification code after you type in your password.
+Once two-step verification is configured, any time you try to log in to Sprout on web or on mobile, you get prompted for a verification code after you type in your password.

 Google Authenticator produces a new verification code on a short timer.
 To ensure access to your Sprout account, be ready to type in the verification code presented in Google Authenticator when Sprout prompts you for verification.

 For security purposes, Google Authenticator only stores your configuration locally on your device.
 If you delete and reinstall Google Authenticator, or you replace your mobile device with a new one, your previous configuration profile for Sprout Social will no longer be available.
 In the event that this happens, you will need to use one of the generated backup codes to log into your Sprout Social account and reconfigure Two-Step Verification from the Security page.

 If, for whatever reason, you no longer have access to neither your Google Authenticator app and your backup codes, contact Sprout Support.